 - I. HALL PASS It is expected that the student will be in class at all times.
 Students will use the hall pass provided by the teacher/staff member.
 A hall pass will be issued at the teacher's discretion and should be used appropriately and not in excess.
 Students who are habitual users of the hall pass will be asked to return to class and future passing privileges may be denied for an extended period.
-A staff memo will communicate to all teachers concerns associated with students and hall passes. - K. INSURANCE Student insurance brochures explaining the benefits under programs (school time and 24 hour coverage, etc.) are distributed during registration and are available at other times in the office.
+A staff memo will communicate to all teachers concerns associated with students and hall passes.
+LMS/LHS will follow the 10 Minute Rule for the 2025/26 school year.
+This rule states that no hall passes will be granted in the first 10 minutes of a class. - K. INSURANCE Student insurance brochures explaining the benefits under programs (school time and 24 hour coverage, etc.) are distributed during registration and are available at other times in the office.
 Please study the policy provisions to avoid misunderstanding about coverage.
 THE SCHOOL DISTRICT DOES NOT CARRY HEALTH OR ACCIDENT INSURANCE ON YOUR CHILD. - L. ILLNESS DURING SCHOOL If a student becomes ill during the day, he may not leave without checking out through the office.
 Students not ill enough to leave school will remain in their classrooms.
 Those students waiting for parents may wait in the office area. - M. LICENSE NUMBER REGISTRATION All students who drive motor vehicles must have the license tag numbers registered in the office.
 Students with restricted licenses are permitted only to drive to and from school by the most direct route. - N. PARKING REGULATIONS To provide for the safety of all parties concerned, the following driving and parking regulations are in effect for La Crosse High School: - 1.
 Faculty/staff parking will be along the building in the lot east of school. - 2.
 There is no student parking allowed on the south side of the building on 3rd Street or in front of the school sheds during school hours.
 Seniors may park along the football field in the paved parking lot east of the main building if there are any stalls available after staff parking.
 All students (with the exception of Seniors parking in the designated area) must park in the front of the school on the west side of the main building.
 Please never park or drive on the grass, and never block parking areas for buses. - 3.
 No student parking is allowed in the Vo.Ag. building lot.
 Student vehicles used for transport or receiving maintenance will require teacher and office approval on a daily basis. - 4.
 The parking lot is considered an extension of the school and all school regulations apply. - 5.
 The parking lot is not to be a turn around; when you enter the lot you should be ready to park. - 6.
 Once you have parked the car, it is not to be driven during the school day without permission from the office.
 Park vehicles in marked stalls in the appropriate areas. - 7.
 Students are not allowed to be in the parking lot during the school day without permission from the office. - 8.
 Any school violation occurring while sitting in a car on school property will be considered a violation of the policy of the school. - 9.
 These regulations also apply to other types of vehicles driven or ridden to school. - 10.
 The school expects students to drive courteously and at a safe speed at all times (not to exceed 10 m.p.h. in parking areas). - 11.
 Students should NOT park in the church parking lot south of the school .
 Offenders will be assigned lunch duty.